Justink-08/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to create my first dir
+removing betty from my dir